 After attending 2 rehabs, ER visits, psych wards and individual counseling.
 Nick thought he had the world figured out but quickly realized his score card read zero.
 Nick finally decided to try something different and did not return home.
 He went to a Structured Sober Living in Southern New Jersey and stayed for a significant time.
 While there he got involved in the recovery community and with the guidance of staff started to rebuild his life.

 Nick now works with Surfside Recovery Services Inc. as our Community Outreach Liaison and also helps out with Recovery Coaching when necessary.
-Nick is back in school to complete his Masters Degree in Mental Health counseling and was recently trained as a family interventionist.
+Nick has completed his Masters Degree in Mental Health counseling and was recently trained as a family interventionist.
 Nick is an instrumental member of the recovery community and can often be found helping some of the residents at Surfside.
 When he is not working you can find him relaxing on the beach, working out in the gym or spending time with his family and friends.